Puppy Chow Recipe (Muddy Buddies)

 • Vanilla is optional – I didn’t notice a huge difference using it versus not using it, so again, no biggie if you leave it out.
 Some people swear by using vanilla extract, while others leave it out altogether.
 It really is a matter of preference.

-• Tossing the puppy chow with powdered sugar in a zip top bag is the easiest, mess-free way to get everything coated.
-I like measuring 1 cup of powdered sugar on the bottom, adding in the cereal and then topping it off with another half cup.
-Seal with a lot of air inside and shake.
+• Tossing the puppy chow with powdered sugar in a zip-top bag is the easiest, mess-free way to get everything coated.
+I like measuring 1 cup of powdered sugar on the bottom, adding in the cereal, and then topping it off with another half cup.
+Seal with plenty of air inside, then shake.
 After about 45 seconds, everything should be well coated.

 • To ensure you don’t get large clumps of cereal stuck together, spread the puppy chow onto a baking sheet right after it’s been coated in powdered sugar to cool (or is it harden?).
 I usually don’t have any issues with clumps.